Copying a DB snapshot for Amazon RDS - Amazon Relational Database Service

 Specify this option if you are copying a snapshot from one AWS Region to another, and your DB instance uses a nondefault option group.

 If your source DB instance uses Transparent Data Encryption for Oracle or Microsoft SQL Server, you must specify this option when copying across Regions.
-For more information, see Option group considerations.
+For more information, see Considerations for option groups.

 6. (Optional) To copy the DB snapshot to a different AWS Region, for Destination Region, choose the new AWS Region.